KenKundert/nestedtext/doc/file_format.rst

     a matching closed brace (``}``), contains inline dictionary items separated by commas (``,``), and is contained on a single line.
 An inline dictionary item is a key and value separated by a colon (``:``).
-A space need not follow the colon and any spaces that do follow the colon are ignored.
+A space need not follow the colon and any white space that does follow the colon is ignored.
     The keys are inline strings and the values may be inline strings, inline lists, and inline dictionaries.

     *Inline strings* are the string values specified in inline dictionaries and lists.
 They are somewhat constrained in the characters that they may